-Interest expense includes the amounts due under the Credit Facility (as defined in Note 8 "Revolving Credit Facility") in relation to the outstanding borrowings and unused commitment fees.
+Interest expense includes the Company's distributions associated with its Series A Term Preferred Stock and amounts due under the credit facility agreements in relation to the outstanding borrowings and unused commitment fees.
 Interest expense is recorded as an expense on the Statement of Operations.
-Please refer to Note 8 "Revolving Credit Facility" for further discussion on the interest expense.
+The Company's Series A Preferred Stock had no interest payable as of December 31, 2021.
+Please refer to Note 6 "Mandatory Redeemable Preferred Stock" for further discussion relating to the Series A Term Preferred Stock issuances.
+Please refer to Note 9 "Revolving Credit Facility" for further discussion on the interest expense due under the credit facility agreements.